Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

 \subsection{Cnoidal Wave Initial Condition}

 A second case of interest is using a cnoidal wave as the initial condition for the cRB equations.
-We can derive the cnoidal wave initial condition by considering the reduced case when $u = w$ so that, in terms of $w$, we have
+We can obtain the cnoidal wave initial condition by considering the uncoupled equations for $u$ and $w$, for example